 TOOLS FOR TEENS

 Helen connects with adolescents by listening and understanding, through verbal communication and by observing body language.
-There is no 'one size fits all' with any client and Helen works intuitively to tailor the right approach to the individual.
+There is no 'one size fits all' with any client and Helen aims to tailor the right approach to the individual.

 Helen's range of helpful 'tools' for teenagers can be applied to everyday situations, to help cope with the changes and challenges that this period of life brings.
 Practical tools, like tapping and relaxation techniques to deal with stress, have had hugely positive effects.
 Help with re-framing issues, and building confidence and self esteem, provide adolescents with an incredible resource to draw upon, enabling them to grow into well balanced adults.